NSS-Enthusiastic-Camels/BangazonAPI/BangazonApi/pull_request_template.md

 List general components of the application that this PR will affect:

-* PaymentTypeModel and PaymentTypeModelController
+* ProductTypeModel and ProductTypeModelController

 ## Mentions @username

 @alexfont321
-@priyankagargc27
 @stjepad
+@markhale94

 ## Definition of Done